 Curved stairlifts are often more expensive than straight stairlifts.
 This is because they are manufactured, customised, and installed to fit your stairs perfectly.

 Reconditioned curved stairlifts can be a more affordable option.
-Fully serviced and carefully restored, they are reliable and comfortable to use and can often offer better value for money, depending on your budget.
+Fully serviced and carefully restored, they are reliable and comfortable to use.
+And they can often offer better value for money, depending on your budget.

-Because of the bespoke nature of many curved stairlifts, it can be difficult to give an accurate estimate.
-Our quick quote system can give you an accurate quote in no time at all based on the information you provide, so you can make an informed decision about buying a curved stairlift.
+Because of the bespoke nature of many curved stairlifts, it can be difficult to give an accurate estimate over the phone.
+Our quick quote system will give you an accurate quote in no time at all.
+Based on the information you provide, you can make an informed decision about buying a curved stairlift.

-If you want to find out more about curved stairlifts, take a test drive in our Speke showroom, or want to arrange a free no-obligation home assessment with one of our engineers then give us a call on 0800 644 7766.
+Find out more about curved stairlifts from Halton Stairlifts.
+Take a test drive in our Speke showroom or arrange a free no-obligation home assessment.
+Give us a call on 0800 644 7766 and we’ll be more than happy to help.